-The Interconnection Guidelines for Transmission Interconnected Customer Loads (Guidelines) describe the requirements for connecting new or additional loads to an electric transmission system owned and operated by any of the following Xcel Energy operating companies: Public Service Company of Colorado (PSCO), Southwestern Public Service Company (SPS), or Northern States Power Company (Minnesota) or Northern States Power Company (Wisconsin) (jointly NSP).
+The Interconnection Guidelines for Transmission Interconnected Customer Loads (Guidelines) describe the requirements for connecting new loads to an electric transmission system owned and operated by any of the following Xcel Energy operating companies: Public Service Company of Colorado (PSCX), Southwestern Public Service Company (SPSX), or Northern States Power Company (Minnesota) or Northern States Power Company (Wisconsin) (jointly NSPX).
 For the balance of this document, the Xcel Energy utilities will be jointly referred to as Xcel Energy or the Xcel Energy Operating Companies.

-These Interconnection Guidelines are to comply with the requirements of NERC reliability standard FAC-001, Facility Interconnection Requirements, by maintaining and publishing facility interconnection requirements.
+One purpose of these Interconnection Guidelines is to comply with the requirements of NERC standard FAC 001-0, Facility Connection Requirements, by maintaining and publishing facility connection requirements.